 2.4 | How to install Facebook Pixel on Shopify

 To set the Facebook Pixel for your Shopify Store, you will need to navigate from your Shopify admin to Online Store > Preferences.

-You will need your Facebook Pixel ID to insert into the Shopify settings.
-To obtain your ID go to your Facebook Business Manager and Navigate to Events Manager > Data Sources.
-You will see your Facebook Pixel name listed and underneath the name, you will find the Facebook ID.
+You will need your Facebook Pixel ID to insert it into the Shopify settings.
+To obtain your ID go to your Facebook Business Manager and Navigate to Settings > Data Sources > Pixels.
+This is the location where you can see your Facebook Pixel name listed and underneath the name is the Facebook ID.
 Just grab the code from there.